Mount Craig (North Carolina)

-Mount Craig, 6,647 ft, is the second highest peak of the Appalachian Mountains and second only to 6,684 ft Mount Mitchell in eastern North America.
+Mount Craig, 6,647 ft, is the second highest peak of the Appalachian Mountains and second only to 6,684 ft Mount Mitchell in eastern mainland North America.
 It is located in the Black Mountains in Yancey County, North Carolina.
 The mountain lies about a mile (2 km) north of Mount Mitchell and is within Mount Mitchell State Park and the Pisgah National Forest.

 Mount Craig was named in honor of Locke Craig, the governor of North Carolina from 1913 to 1917 responsible for establishing Mount Mitchell State Park in 1915 as the state's first, thereby protecting the area from excessive logging.

 Trails

 The mountain can easily be reached via an approximately 45-minute hike on the Deep Gap Trail from the picnic area below the summit of Mount Mitchell off N.C.
 Highway 128.
 The view atop Mount Craig embraces much of the southern portion of the Black Mountain Range.
 A North Carolina Geodetic Survey triangulation marker is located on the summit.

 The Deep Gap Trail proceeds beyond Mount Craig to other North Carolina high peaks including Big Tom, Cattail Peak, Balsam Cone, Potato Knob and through Deep Gap to Winter Star Mountain, Gibbs Mountain and Celo Knob.